-Where a decision to utilise LTS has been made an incident report must be completed by the nurse in charge.
+Where a decision to utilise Long Term Segregation has been made an incident report must be completed by the nurse in charge.
 This will include:

-- The time date and time LTS commenced and the name and designation of the person making the decision - The full reasons for the commencement of LTS - The time LTS ended and the rationale for this decision
+- The time date and time Long Term Segregation commenced and the name and designation of the person making the decision. - The full reasons for the commencement of LTS. - The time LTS ended and the rationale for this decision.

 The use of LTS should be regarded as an "extra-ordinary event".
-It should therefore trigger a retrospective investigation report by the Quality improvement Lead Nurse / Service Manager.
+It should therefore trigger a retrospective investigation report by the Quality Lead Nurse / Modern Matron.